Beetroot & Chocolate Cake

 - Separate the eggs.
 Whisk the yolks in a bowl until frothy.
 Stir the eggs into the chocolate and butter mixture, then fold in the beetroot.

-- Whisk the egg whites until still peaks form when the whisk is removed.
+- Whisk the egg whites until stiff peaks form when the whisk is removed.
 Fold in the sugar.

 - Fold the sugar and egg whites into the chocolate mixture, then fold in the flour and cocoa mixture.